csci104/site/_includes/writeups/ll-recursion2.md

 };
 ```

+You may declare and use helper functions as you deem necessary.
+Remember to handle the cases when an input linked list is empty.
+Also, most recursive solutions are *elegant*.
+If you find yourself writing a lot of code, you likely aren't on the right track.
+If you had a recursive linked list **tracing** problem in a prior homework, that might give you an idea of the *elegance* we are referring too.

 #### Part 1 - Linked List Split/Pivot
 Write a **recursive** function to split the elements of a singly-linked list into two output lists, one containing the elements less than or equal to a given number, the other containing the elements larger than the number.
-At the same time, the original list should **not** be preserved (see below).
-Your function must be recursive - you will get **NO** credit for an iterative solution.
-It must also run in O(n), where n is the length of the input list.
+You must **MAINTAIN the relative ordering** of items from the original list when you split them into the two output lists.
+The original list should **not** be preserved.
+Your function must be **recursive** - you will get **NO** credit for an iterative solution.
+It must also run in **O(n)**, where n is the length of the input list (and can be done with only one pass/traversal through the list).

 Here is the function you should implement: